JaycieErysdren/Formats/README.md

 A decently large collection of Kaitai Struct definitions files for various obscure binary formats, mostly related to videogames.

+**Disclaimer:** While most of these I'd consider finished, some of them are, to be totally honest, half-baked.
+Use them at your own peril.

 ## Format Descriptions

 | Category				| Filename					| Description													|